 All data collection efforts, data imports, data editing, and trend checking are accomplished using the Web-based data collection system.
 The Web-based data collection system has a component that allows survey respondents to enter their data online; it also has a component that allows the contractor to monitor support requests, data entry, and data issues.

-- Estimation techniques: There is no known item nonresponse, so no weighting or imputation methods are used; NCSES assumes a blank field is zero for estimation purposes.
+- Estimation techniques: There is no known unit or item nonresponse, so no weighting or imputation methods are used; NCSES assumes a blank field is zero for estimation purposes.

 5. Survey Quality Measures